 Source Amount BRIT Trust £5,000 Guaranteed John Thaw Foundation £1,500 Guaranteed Greenwich Community Arts Fund £5,000 Guaranteed Rowlands Trust £2,000 Guaranteed William Wates Memorial Trust £20,307 Guaranteed

-Our aim is to increase our reach to seven schools in deprived areas of London.
+Our aim is to work in 6 schools in deprived areas of London.
 These include Greenwich, Hackney and Lewisham.
-The students with whom we work are from the 10-20% most deprived areas in England, according to the Index of Multiple Deprivation.
+The majority of students with whom we currently work are from the 10-20% most deprived areas in England, according to the Index of Multiple Deprivation.
 Local people in these areas continue to face persistent inequalities and are disproportionately affected by child poverty, unemployment and dependency on welfare.

 We will be working with schools with a high need to improve the personal development, behaviour, attendance, future education and career prospects of their most disadvantaged pupils.
 We will work with teachers to identify workshop participants who are not fitting in, lacking in confidence, at risk of bullying and/or exclusion and school refusers.
 Workshop participants will be a minimum of 60% Black, Asian and Minority Ethnic, 60% Pupil Premium and 15% Special Educational Needs.

 Between 2015 – 2018 we:

 • Reached 5,000+ individual secondary school students